-Any amendments and/or individual change orders will be approved at the same price threshold as the underlying contract (e.g., a change order of between \$20,000 and \$100,000 must be approved by the Executive Director; a change order of over \$100,000 must be approved by the Executive Board), except in the following circumstances:
+Any amendments and/or individual change orders will be approved at the same price threshold as the underlying contract (e.g., a change order of between \$20,000 and \$250,000 must be approved by the Chief Executive Officer; a change order of over \$250,000 must be approved by the Executive Board), except in the following circumstances:

-- 1. When the cumulative value of all amendments or change orders to a contract exceeds \$20,000, the amendment or change order responsible for exceeding the \$20,000 threshold and all future individual amendments or change orders that increase the cost for that contract must be approved by the Executive Director. - 2.
-When the cumulative value of all amendments or change orders to a contract exceeds \$100,000, the amendment or change order responsible for exceeding the \$100,000 threshold and all future individual amendments or change orders that increase the cost for that contract must be approved by the Executive Board (e.g., if there have been four change orders for a contract totaling \$90,000, and there is a fifth change order for \$10,000, the fifth change order and all future change orders must be approved by the Executive Board). - 3.
-For contracts with an Executive Board approved value of over \$5,000,000, the Executive Director is authorized to approve individual change orders with a value equal to five percent (5%) or less of the Board-approved contract value.
+1. When the cumulative value of all amendments or change orders to a contract is at or exceeds \$20,000, the amendment or change order responsible for meeting or exceeding the \$20,000 threshold and all future individual amendments or change orders that increase the cost for that contract must be approved by the Chief Executive Officer.

+2. When the cumulative value of all amendments or change orders to a contract exceeds \$250,000, the amendment or change order responsible for exceeding the \$250,000 threshold and all future individual amendments or change orders that increase the cost for that contract must be approved by the Executive Board (e.g., if there have been four change orders for a contract totaling \$240,000, and there is a fifth change order for \$10,00011,000, the fifth change order and all future change orders must be approved by the Executive Board).

+3. For contracts with an Executive Board approved value of over \$5,000,000, the Chief Executive Officer is authorized to approve individual change orders with a value equal to five percent (5%) or less of the Board-approved contract value.
 When the cumulative value of all change orders for such contracts exceeds five percent (5%) of the Board-approved contract value, the change order responsible for exceeding the five percent (5%) threshold and all future individual change orders for that contract must be approved by the Executive Board.